 So, inspect your spaniel’s paws and pads.

-You should pay special attention to the areas between the pads and toes, which are hard to see.
+You should pay special attention to the areas between the pads and toes and the webbed area, all of which are hard to see.

 Gently pull the pads and toes apart to check for infections and damage and remove carefully any grass seeds or thorns.